For Halloween, I’m making a Splatoon 2 costume for my son. So here’s the first part, making the tentacles hat.

 - Fabric painting Medium (GAC-900)

-- My free pattern (that you can find at the end of this post)
+- My free pattern (that you can find by subscribing below)

 **UPDATE: I now have a free SVG cut file that you can use with your Cricut Maker.
 It will cut everything for you!
 Just use the “Fleece” setting and the Fabric wheel.

 If you know me a little, you know that sewing is not in my field of expertise, but I can do it!
 So I was not going to come up with a pattern for the hat, it was beyond my skills.
 Thus I found this post that has a free pattern and a video (hallelujah!)
 To make a basic fleece hat.

 If you don’t feel comfortable sewing a Fleece hat, you can always find one here

 You see this, my sewing machine is brown!
 That gives you an idea of how old it is!
 But it was given to me by my mother-in-law and it is plenty considering my talent in sewing!

 Once the hat is done, I created a pattern to achieve the tentacles.
 Only the piece in the center of the “hair” is larger, the other 5 are identical.

 The tentacle in the center